darkewaffle/YAGDRSL/documentation/Building a Job Logic File.md

 ---

 And with that we've covered the basics of what can and should be in your job logic file.
 However there are a lot of other useful things you can do here if you decide to dive further into the library or .lua.
-If you would like to see some complete example files or get some ideas about what more advanced implementation can do then [check out the sample files](https://github.com/darkewaffle/YAGDRSL/tree/main/samples/jobfiles).
+If you would like to see some complete example files or get some ideas about what more advanced implementation can do then [have a look at the Making a Job Logic File That's Fancy documentation](https://github.com/darkewaffle/YAGDRSL/blob/main/documentation/Building%20a%20Job%20Logic%20File%20That's%20Fancy.md) or [check out some of the library's sample files](https://github.com/darkewaffle/YAGDRSL/tree/main/samples/jobfiles).